krishpuri/Gemini-Exchange-API-Ruby/README.md

 # Gemini-Exchange-API-Ruby
-A Ruby class written to work with the Gemini Exchange API
+A simple Ruby class written to work with the Gemini Exchange API

 Gems Required:
 json, openssl